Who We Are

 Where We Meet

 We meet every Sunday, at 7pm, usually in somebody’s living room.
-On the first Sunday of the month, the living room is generally at the home of Eric and Dana D’Asaro, 9739 Lakeshore Blvd NE, and on the 3rd Sunday at the home of Dick and Karen Seymour, 5415 Greenwood Ave.
-NW–but it’s not a bad idea to call to be sure that isn’t the one month it moved.
+On the first Sunday of the month, the living room is generally at the home of Eric and Dana D’Asaro, 9739 Lakeshore Blvd NE, and on the 3rd often at Sunday at the home of Dick and Karen Seymour, 5415 Greenwood Ave.
+NW–but it’s not a bad idea to call to be sure that it isn’t the one month it moved.
 Check with 24 hour hotline 425-998-6134 for each week’s location.
 This is typically updated late in the week.
 People drift in and out any time between the official starting and ending times.
 There is also a Yahoo Group you can subscribe to by entering your email in the box below.
 The outdoor picture above was from a circle at Gig Harbor, a typical late summer adventure.

 How It Works

 Once we get started, singing goes around the group in a circle.
 When your turn comes,you may choose to sing something, request a song from the group in general or from a specific person, or pass (and those–aside from those of common courtesy–are all the rules we have).
 We all join in on choruses and anything else we recognize.
 There’s no official body of songs, though a lot of people bring Rise Up Singing (AKA “The Blue Book”) or other songbooks.
 Some people accompany themselves on various instruments, some don’t.

 Interested in Hosting Song Circle?
 Info

 Here are a couple clips from a typical sing.

 Come take a ride in my airship Stew Hendrickson

 Song Circle has sponsored an entire day of workshops at the Choral Courtyard of Northwest Folklife Festival on Friday of Memorial Day weekend.
 These are participatory workshops much in the RainyCamp tradition To see a sample of a recent year workshop series, click here.